 Also known as peer-to-peer payment apps, platforms like PayPal and Venmo allow regular users to send payments to each other, in a similar way to traditional bank transfers.

-However, mobile payment apps are more streamlined than many traditional bank transfer services, removing the need to enter clunkily bank details, and letting users send and request funds simply by entering a recipients’ name, username, email or mobile number instead.
+However, mobile payment apps are more streamlined than many traditional bank transfer services, removing the need to enter clunkily bank details, and letting users send and request funds simply by entering a recipient’s name, username, email, or mobile number instead.

 Mobile payment apps also allow for business transactions.
 These tend to charge transaction fees, but they’re still useful for vendors who don’t have the existing infrastructure to handle other forms of digital payments.

 Thinking of adopting the method?
-Here are some essential mobile payment statistics to know in 2024.
+Here are some essential mobile payment statistics to know in 2025.

 4. Credit or debit card

 Credit or debit cards are physical payment cards that are primarily used for in-person transactions.
-Users can use credit or debit card devices to carry out payments in multiple different ways.
+Users can use credit or debit card devices to carry out payments in multiple ways.

-Contactless, or ‘tap’ payments can also be carried out by most credit or debit cards, through the use of EMV and near field communications (NFC) technology, while swipe payments relay cardholder information through the magnetic stripe on the back of the device.
+Contactless, or ‘tap’ payments, can also be carried out by most credit or debit cards through the use of EMV and near field communications (NFC) technology, while swipe payments relay cardholder information through the magnetic stripe on the back of the device.

 5. Biometric payments

-Biometric payment technology uses biometric verification, like a fingerprint, facial pattern or iris scan to authenticate a payers identity, authorizing the deduction of funds from their account.
+Biometric payment technology uses biometric verification, like a fingerprint, facial pattern, or iris scan, to authenticate a payer’s identity, authorizing the deduction of funds from their account.

-Lot’s of contactless payment platforms are already harnessing some form of biometrics to authenticate payments.
-However, in increasingly common cases the technology is being used to support the full process, with Amazon Go stores across the US already accepting payments through the hand, face, or fingerprints of consumers.
+Lots of contactless payment platforms are already harnessing some form of biometrics to authenticate payments.
+However, in increasingly common cases, the technology is being used to support the full process, with Amazon Go stores across the US already accepting payments through the hand, face, or fingerprints of consumers.

 6. Cryptocurrency payments

 Cryptocurrency is a decentralized currency that’s not managed by mainstream financial institutions.
-While the payment method isn’t as commonplace as other options on this list, it’s been rising in popularity in recent years due to it’s quick payment delivery and comparatively low transaction fees.
+While the payment method isn’t as commonplace as other options on this list, it’s been rising in popularity in recent years due to its quick payment delivery and comparatively low transaction fees.

-Crypto-curious merchants can accept decentralized payments by setting up their own crypto-wallet, or even selecting a POS that facilitates cryptocurrency transactions.
+Crypto-curious merchants can accept decentralized payments by setting up their own crypto-wallet or even selecting a POS that facilitates cryptocurrency transactions.

 7. Gift cards

-Prepaid cards and gift cards are digital payment methods businesses can accept to encourage repeat buying.
+Prepaid cards and gift cards are digital payment methods that businesses can accept to encourage repeat buying.
 Working in a similar way to prepaid debit cards, businesses load the cards up with specific amounts, and the card can then be used to purchase products and services.

 How to Accept Digital Payments in Hospitality

-POSs are dynamic business devices that let users log, track and process digital payments.
-They facilitate a wide range of digital payment methods, and business owners are able mix and match their POS hardware package depending on what payment options they wish to accept.
-For example, if you want to accept chip and pin or swipe payments, you’ll require a traditional card terminal, whereas contactless card readers should suffice for businesses that are only interested in accepting tap payments.
+POSs are dynamic business devices that let users log, track, and process digital payments.
+They facilitate a wide range of digital payment methods, and business owners are able to mix and match their POS hardware package depending on what payment options they wish to accept.

 Vendors can also accept payments through QR payments and BNPL services like Afterpay and Clearpay through POS providers like Square.
 So it’s always wise to consider how you’d like to accept payments before landing on a POS system.